 Hysterosonography or Sonohysterography: This is an allied procedure followed after performing the transvaginal ultrasound.
-In this procedure, saline solution is injected into the uterus through a small tube called catheter.
+In this procedure, saline solution is injected into the uterus through a small tube called a catheter.
 Due to the introduction of the fluid, the uterus expands.
 This enables the doctor to obtain a clearer view of the uterine cavity and easily differentiate any growths.

-Biopsy: The doctor uses a suction catheter, a small plastic instrument inside the uterus and collects a sample that is sent for testing to the lab.
+Biopsy: The doctor uses a suction catheter, a small plastic instrument inside the uterus, and collects a sample that is sent for testing to the lab.

 Curettage: This procedure is done to identify as well as treat the polyps.
-An instrument called curette is inserted into the uterus.
+An instrument called a curette is inserted into the uterus.
 With this instrument, the doctor scrapes the tissue or removes the polyps.
 The removed tissue or polyps are sent to a laboratory for further testing to find out if any cancerous cells are present.

-The causes for the formation of uterine polyps are not clearly identified.
+The causes of the formation of uterine polyps are not clearly identified.
 However, the change in hormonal levels is found to be one of the factors.
 These uterine polyps are estrogen-sensitive.
 Hence, the circulating estrogen is a critical cause for the thickening of the endometrium and growth of the uterine polyps.

 Herbal medicines are also used in the treatment of uterine polyps.
 Some of the best herbs used in the treatment of this condition include cayenne pepper, goldenseal, Xanthium, green tea, garlic, angelica, flax plant, red raspberry leaf, marshmallow, and bayberry.
 Take a health care professional’s advice and consent before taking up such herbal remedies.